k0rdent/docs/docs/admin/installation/prepare-mgmt-cluster/azure.md

         namespace: kcm-system
     ```

-    You're referencing the `AzureClusterIdentity` object you just created, so make sure that `.spec.name` matches
+    You're referencing the `AzureClusterIdentity` object you just created, so make sure that `.spec.name` matches `.metadata.name` of that object.
-    `.metadata.name` of that object.
-Also, note that while the overall object's `kind` is `Credential`, the
-    `.spec.identityRef.kind` must be `AzureClusterIdentity` to match that object.

     Apply the YAML to your cluster: